hapis1703/minecraftserver/README.md

 **The following features are added into this project are:**

-- Supports many type of Java Servers (Base on https://mcutils.com API)
+- Only support Vanilla & Paper (Based on https://mcutils.com API)
 - Clean & Friendly Interface
-- Support with Vanilla Bedrock Server
+- Support with Vanilla Bedrock Server (Latest Version)
 - Added Server Management
 - Easy to use (Easier functional scripts)
 - Instant EULA script setup _(Completely skipping this part whice makes it easier)_